rodan/atlas430/README.md

 ### software requirements

-the entire development is done in linux outside of the Code Composer Studio. once the library reaches a certain maturity I will try to make it more *CCS for Linux* friendly. if anyone is interested to make this also work with CCS for Windows, have at it. it's absolutely not something I want to sink my time into.
+the entire development is done in linux outside of the Code Composer Studio. once the library reaches a certain maturity I will try to make it more *CCS for Linux* friendly. if anyone is interested to make this also work with *CCS for Windows*, have at it. it's absolutely not something I want to sink my time into.

 a script for checking the build environment is [provided](./tools/check_setup.sh). it can be run on a non-priviledged account and will provide pointers of what packages are needed for building using this library.